 ● Bilingual preferred (Spanish)

-The Wesley Mission Center provides a work environment where staff care for and support each other.
-We are motivated by our faith, we are passionate about the work we do, and we also like to have fun together.
-Our staff breakfast potlucks are famous!
-If you love helping others, enjoy a moderately-paced work environment, and want to be part of our organizational growth – we would love to hear from you.
+The Wesley Mission Center provides a Christ-centered work environment where staff care for and support each other.
+We are motivated by our faith, are passionate about the work we do, and we also like to have fun together.
+If you love helping others, enjoy a fast-paced work environment, thrive in the midst of organizational growth and change – we would love to hear from you!